The Only 100% Honest SportsBetting Poker Review Online

 I would estimate that average players at the $1 NL level will earn about $2-3 per hour per table of bonus, which is quite good compared to other sites.

-However, I do give them credit for upping the time allowed to earn the bonus to 120 days, which is 2-4x better than the tradition term.
+I do also give them credit for upping the time allowed to earn the bonus to 60 days, which is better than many sites who stick with a paltry 30 days.

 $5,000 private freeroll is now a bonus highlight